PMonsalve/Using_Light_in_CG_OpenGL/README.md

 # Using Light in CG OpenGL
 The project simulates a road, a person(the nanosuit), a light pole(the stone) and cars(the planets).
 The light points are connected to the cars and the light pole.
 It's possible to see the light effects on every object.
 I couldn't find some models and didn't use blender to make the objects, the deadline was close and I sent to my professor, so there are some different models.
+Some words in the project are in pt-br.

 There can only be 10 light points, including the light pole one, the line nº164 shows how many light poits there is and initially at a far away point.